• Skip to main content

 Can I use chicken thighs instead?

 Absolutely!
-Truth be told, I usually make this recipe with a mix of chicken legs and chicken thighs.
-Just cut the veg into one-inch segments and reduce the cooking time to 45 minutes.
+Truthfully, I usually make this recipe with a mix of chicken legs and thighs.
+Just cut the vegetables into one-inch segments and reduce the cooking time to 45 minutes.

 I prefer my chicken skin browned and crispy, how do I do this?